 More daring exploration can be found in the Pygmy Cave, Tu Lan Cave, and Hang Va Cave.
 You'll be swimming and climbing through a pitch-black cave, so get ready for a real adventure.
 Abseiling down a collapsed roof inside Tiger Cave is an exciting activity.

-A hard trekking route includes streams in caves
+A challenging trekking route includes streams in caves

 For non-adventurers: